 Because it’s completely plant-based, it contains some fiber, as well as protein from the tofu.
 One cup (217 grams) provides 193 calories and contains 3 grams of fiber and 9 grams of protein (

-When trying to order healthier Chinese takeout foods, it’s important to be aware of the cooking method that’s used.
+When trying to order healthier Chinese takeout foods or any takeout foods, it’s important to be aware of the cooking method that’s used.

-Many Chinese takeout entrées are battered and deep fried, and you should avoid these, as they are high in added fat, starch, and calories.
+Many entrées at Chinese restaurants are battered and deep fried, and should be avoided, as they’re high in added fat, starch, and calories.

 Others may be water-velveted, or coated in cornstarch, to provide the smooth, velvety texture of the meat in many stir-fries.
-Water-velveting is healthier than deep frying but still adds extra starchy carbs and calories.
+Water-velveting is healthier than deep frying, but it still adds extra starchy carbs and calories.

 Ideally, you should choose entrées that are baked, steamed, boiled, or sautéed in a small amount of oil.

-To limit calories, make sure you measure out an appropriate portion size and save the rest for other meals.
+To limit calories, measure out an appropriate portion size and save the rest for other meals.

 You should try to choose entrées that are baked, steamed, boiled, or sautéed.
 Water-velveting adds some carbs and calories, while deep-fried entrées are much higher in fat, carbs, and calories.

-Another important consideration when choosing healthier Chinese takeout is your side item.
+Another important consideration when choosing healthier Chinese food takeout options is your side item.

-Typical Chinese takeout sides like fried rice, lo mein noodles, crab rangoon, and egg rolls are high in calories, fat, and carbs.
+Typical side dishes like fried rice, lo mein noodles, crab rangoon, and egg rolls are high in calories — and fat.

 Healthier choices include steamed brown rice, sautéed or steamed vegetables, spring rolls, or soups like egg drop soup or hot and sour soup.

-Healthy Chinese takeout sides include steamed brown rice, sautéed or steamed vegetables, spring rolls, or soups.
+Healthy Chinese food takeout sides include steamed brown rice, sautéed or steamed vegetables, spring rolls, soups, and veggie-based items like edamame, lettuce wraps, or salads.

-Most Chinese takeout dishes are also served in some kind of sauce.
-Sauces can be a significant source of calories, fat, sugar, and salt in Chinese dishes — even if it doesn’t seem like there’s much sauce.
+Most American-Chinese food takeout dishes are also served in some kind of sauce.
+Sauces can be a significant source of calories, fat, sugar, and salt in meals — even if it doesn’t seem like there’s much sauce.

-As a general rule of thumb, thicker and stickier sauces, such as General Tso’s, are higher in sugar and calories, while thinner sauces are lower in calories unless they are very oily.
+Generally, thicker and stickier sauces, such as General Tso’s, are higher in sugar and calories, while thinner sauces are lower in calories unless they’re very oily.

 Order your dish with light sauce or sauce on the side so you can control how much is added to your food.